UnitedHealth Group Incorporated (UNH) Shares Soar Above 1-Year High

 Analysts’ Opinion of UNH

-Many brokerage firms have already submitted their reports for UNH stocks, with Raymond James repeating the rating for UNH by listing it as a “Strong Buy.”
-The predicted price for UNH in the upcoming period, according to Raymond James is $630 based on the research report published on April 05th of the current year 2023.
+Many brokerage firms have already submitted their reports for UNH stocks, with Cantor Fitzgerald repeating the rating for UNH by listing it as a “Overweight.”
+The predicted price for UNH in the upcoming period, according to Cantor Fitzgerald is $591 based on the research report published on April 21st of the current year 2023.

-Morgan Stanley, on the other hand, stated in their research note that they expect to see UNH reach a price target of $587.
-The rating they have provided for UNH stocks is “Overweight” according to the report published on November 23rd, 2022.
+Raymond James, on the other hand, stated in their research note that they expect to see UNH reach a price target of $630, previously predicting the price at $615.
+The rating they have provided for UNH stocks is “Strong Buy” according to the report published on April 05th, 2023.

-Raymond James gave a rating of “Outperform” to UNH, setting the target price at $615 in the report published on November 21st of the previous year.
+Morgan Stanley gave a rating of “Overweight” to UNH, setting the target price at $587 in the report published on November 23rd of the previous year.

 Insider Trading